 Note that airbrushed layers of paint are usually very thin, and by nature will be more fragile than thicker coats applied by regular brush.
 Be gentle when handling airbrush painted surfaces because of this reason.
 And, always finish a paint job with a proper varnish application.

 Many airbrush ready paints come in sets of various sizes.
-Depending on how much you want to spend, you can buy an entire line of paints or simply purchase your colors a la carte.
-Yet, not all brands of airbrush ready paints have a wide variety of colors and so if you’re a collector or completionist, be aware that it’ll be harder to acquire the entire line of Vallejo paints than it is for Citadel Air paint (which are fairly restricted in number).
+Depending on how much you want to spend, you can buy an entire line of airbrush colors or simply purchase your paint color a la carte.
+Yet, not all brands of airbrush ready paints have a wide variety of colors.
+So if you’re a collector or completionist, be aware that it’ll be harder to acquire the entire line of Vallejo paints than it is for Citadel Air paint (which are fairly restricted in number).

 The ability of a paint bottle to help you dispense paint is often overlooked.
 But, ergonomics matter a lot!
 Some airbrush paint bottles are pots with flip caps, i.e., Citadel Air paint, whereas other use dropper style tops, i.e., Vallejo.

 The hassle of trying to transfer paint from a flip cap pot to a palette or to your airbrush paint cup is not something to ignore.
 In my estimation, the best designed paint bottle for airbrushing is the Vallejo style dropper.
 If you decide to collect a large number of Citadel Air paints, I suggest transferring the paints to dropper bottles (see how here).